Skip to main content

 Buying a car with bad credit

-If you’re looking to purchase a new car, then you need to start thinking about financing options ahead of time.
-This is when credit history becomes important if you plan to finance with a loan or lease.
-Lenders and dealerships will check your credit history and credit score to assess the amount of risk they would need to bear.
+If you’re looking to purchase a new car, then you may want to start thinking about financing options ahead of time.
+This is when credit history can become important if you plan to finance with a loan or lease.
+Lenders and dealerships will check your credit history and credit score to assess the amount of risk they would be bearing by lending to you.
 Keep in mind, they are taking a risk each time they approve a loan or lease.
-So, it’s only natural for them to evaluate the lending risks — all the more reason for you to pay attention to your credit history.
+So, it’s only natural for them to evaluate the lending risks — all the more reason for you to consider paying attention to your credit history.

-To understand what credit score is needed to buy a car, you should first determine the amount you intend to borrow and the lender.
+To understand what credit score is needed to buy a car, determine the amount you intend to borrow and the lender.
 Each lender will have different lending terms and policies.
-Some are stricter than others and will demand a higher score.
+Some are stricter than others and may demand a higher score.

-A good credit history signals to the lender a higher chance of recovering the financed amount.
+A good credit history may signal to the lender that they have a higher chance of recovering the financed amount.
 You can use Chase Credit Journey® to check your VantageScore 3.0® credit score for free.
-You are also entitled to a free annual credit report from annualcreditreport.com, an authorized website for free credit reports.
+You are also entitled to a free annual credit report from annualcreditreport.com, an authorized website for obtaining free credit reports.

-For you, a good credit history can translate to a better chance of being approved for financing.
-And a higher credit score could get you access to lower interest rates, monthly payments, and more term options.
+For you, a good credit history can potentially translate to a better chance of being approved for financing.
+And a higher credit score could get you access to lower interest rates and monthly payments, and more term options.

 Can you buy a car with no credit?